influxdata/community-templates/plant_buddy/README.md

 For information about the Plant Buddy project, check out this repo [here](https://github.com/InfluxCommunity/plant_buddy)

 ## Customizations
 Plant Buddy has been ported to several embedded controllers.
-In most cases the templates are equivlent it seemed it fit to provide each device its own template.
-It is worth noting that the templates could be modified with extended meta data like: user ID, location and plant type.
+In most cases the templates are equivlent but it seemed it fit to provide each device its own template.
+It is worth noting that the templates could be modified with extended metadata like: user ID, location and plant type.

 ## Contact